-Accounts Receivable Follow-Up and Denial Management Services
+Accounts Receivable Follow-Up & Denial Management Solutions

-Accelerate claim recovery and strengthen your cash flow.
+Accelerate claim recovery and strengthen your cash flow

 The numbers are striking.
 Payers deny 20% of all claims .
 What’s worse?
 Providers only rework 40% of those denials.
 That’s money left on the table and lost opportunities to promote financial sustainability.
 Fortunately, there’s a defense: Partner with a team of highly-experienced accounts receivable (A/R) and denial management professionals to improve clean claim rates and recover hard-earned revenue.